 Wimberly Inc.:

-From July 10-13, 100% of the proceeds from all cowboy boot sales at Wimberly Inc. in Henkel Square will be donated to the community foundation of the Texas Hill Country.
+From July 17 – 20, all proceeds from cowboy boot sales at Wimberly Inc. in Henkel Square will be donated to the community foundation of the Texas Hill Country.
 Learn more, here.